CodeByManan-p/Manan/README.md

 # Manan
-This is my rev repository on github.
+This is my new repository on github.